Ready to hire a ghostwriter? You might wonder about the ghostwriter contract and the fees. Here is what you should find in a ghostwriter contract.

 What you can learn from this is that I use too many big words or not enough small words.
 I tested each of these posts for readability using this readability tool, and fortunately, it likes my work anyway.

 While word count is my preferred means of identifying the length of the manuscript, I am careful not to get too restrictive.
 If the contract was to specify that a manuscript is to have 60,000 words, what happens if it comes in just beautifully at 60,178?
 Or at 58,251?
 Should the ghostwriter add in a couple hundred words just to meet an arbitrary and rounded word count?
 That’s not serving the client well, and all it does is stress out the writer.
 Nobody wins.

-Our contracts all commit to a range of words, such as 55,000 – 65,000.
-That way the client has a good sense of what he is paying for, the writer doesn’t have to stress too much about word count, and the manuscript will be as good as it can be.
+Our ghostwriter contracts all commit to a range of words, such as 55,000 – 65,000, or an approximation of “about 60,000 words.
+That way the client has a good sense of what they are paying for, the writer doesn’t have to stress too much about word count, and the manuscript will be as good as it can be.

 In the real world, the writer is a professional (Our writers certainly are!) who pretty much sticks to a as rigorous a schedule as the client will let her.

 The client, on the other hand, is living his life, with all the complications, schedule changes and unexpected events that come with living life.
 Sometimes the client does not have time to review each chapter as it comes back from the writer.
 I have seen busy people take a month to get back to the writer with an “OK” or a list of changes required.
 I have seen clients disappear for three months or five months.

 In one case, the client disappeared for nine months without any way to reach him by phone or email, then return full of pep and verve and motivation and vim and energy and all sorts of other words from his Thesaurus.

 A six-month job can easily take 12 months.
 Our contracts all specify an “expected” end date – much like an “expected” end date to a pregnancy – at the end of which, a book is born.